ollelogdahl/kestrel/docs/index.rst

 This is not how modern GPUs work, and leads to the driver inneficiencies.

-This project has taken the good parts from Mesa3D, modernized them into a sleek User-Mode Driver (UMD), and develops a new API.
+This project has taken the good parts from Mesa3D, modernized them into a sleek User-Mode Driver (:term:`UMD`), and develops a new API.

 Minimal spec hardware: